smartcontractkit/chainlink/.changeset/wise-bears-end.md

 ---
-"chainlink": patch
+"chainlink": minor
 ---

-#updated v3/data_source Observe method to skip calling LatestPrice when EnableTriggerCapability relay config is true
+#updated mercury plugin to consider PluginConfig as optional if EnableTriggerCapability relay config is true.
+Then if PluginConfig is nil, skip fetching latestPrice for linkFeedId and nativeFeedId.